-For instance, many of the pieces of advice in the last chapter are very common with the chapter about the habits of happy people.
-This is logical of course.
+For instance, many of the pieces of advice in the last chapter are very similar to the chapter about the habits of happy people.
+This is logical, of course.
 But I think the chapter about happy people could have been made a bit shorter in order to focus more on the happiness advice.

 It is a bit the same when they compare unhappiness with happiness.
 Several of the examples are simply contrary to the others.
 Once again, this is logical.
 But this could have been shorter.

-When I started reading this book, I was not expecting a lot about it.
-I am very down to earth and books about happiness are normally not much to my liking.
+When I started reading The Happy Mind, I was not expecting a lot from the book.
+I am very down to earth, and Books about happiness are normally not much to my liking.
 But I enjoyed this book!

-It is a very interesting book about happiness.
+It is an interesting book about happiness.
 It is a very honest book, not a fake formula for happiness that will help nobody.
 Yet, it is full of really practical pieces of advice.
 All these tips are derived from studying the habits of happy people.